CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 \big).
 $$

-Before applying KMeans, I standardize each component of \(x_t\) to zero mean and unit variance.
+Before applying KMeans, I standardize each component of $x_t$ to zero mean and unit variance.
 This prevents features with large numerical scales (such as liquidity or volume) from dominating the clustering purely due to their units, and encourages the algorithm to group hours based on genuine structure rather than raw magnitudes.